Skip to main content

 In the Cloud Temple Console, you can:

-• View your requests in real-time
+• View your requests in real time

-• Check your token consumption
+• Check your token usage

 • Set up cost alerts